-- 2. ACA attitude (Aspect Camera Assembly pointing): based on the target coordinate (RA\targ, Dec\targ), the ACA pointing (command position) is computed in terms of quaternions, which are registered in the ACA database.
+- 1. Target coordinate: the target coordinate is requested by the observer, which is registered as (RA_targ, Dec_targ) in the data header. - 2.
+ACA attitude (Aspect Camera Assembly pointing): based on the target coordinate (RA_targ, Dec_targ), the ACA pointing (command position) is computed in terms of quaternions, which are registered in the ACA database.
 There is an 89.6" offset between the target position and ACA pointing, due to the pre-launch ACA alignment. - 3.
-Telescope attitude (HRMA pointing): once the ACA is pointed to its command position, the HRMA is automatically pointed to (RA\pnt, Dec\pnt), which is the computed mean pointing of the (dithered) observation.
+Telescope attitude (HRMA pointing): once the ACA is pointed to its command position, the HRMA is automatically pointed to (RA_pnt, Dec_pnt), which is the computed mean pointing of the (dithered) observation.
 This information is registered in the data header.
-There is a $\sim 97''$ offset between the HRMA pointing and the ACA pointing. - 4.
-Target position: once the HRMA is pointed to (RA\pnt, Dec\pnt), the image of an on-axis target will be at the aimpoint, which has the observer requested coordinates (RA\targ, Dec\targ).
-There is a ~17" offset between (RA\pnt, Dec\pnt) and (RA\targ, Dec\targ).
+There is a ~97" offset between the HRMA pointing and the ACA pointing. - 4.
+Target position: once the HRMA is pointed to (RA_pnt, Dec_pnt), the image of an on-axis target will be at the aimpoint1, which has the observer requested coordinates (RA_targ, Dec_targ).
+There is a $\sim 17''$ offset between (RA_pnt, Dec_pnt) and (RA_targ, Dec_targ).

-&lt;sup>1Since the Chandra spacecraft has a built-in dither (of Lissajous figure with peak-to-peak amplitude of 16'' for ACIS and 40'' for HRC) on its pointing position to average across calibration uncertainties, the aimpoint is actually the center of the dither pattern.
+1Since the Chandra spacecraft has a built-in dither (of Lissajous figure with peak-to-peak amplitude of 16" for ACIS and 40" for HRC) on its pointing position to average across calibration uncertainties, the aimpoint is actually the center of the dither pattern.